In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

-There are the various fees for different cards, Square here, Stripe there, (and, if you’re in the know, Schedulicity Pay, too) and the one 70-something client who still writes you a check after every hair appointment.
-And then, there’s Venmo.
+There are various fees for different types of credit card processing — Square here, Stripe there —and that client who still writes you a check after every hair appointment.

-Venmo Prohibits It (With Two Exceptions)
+Venmo Prohibits It

 Let’s just get this out of the way before digging in: Venmo explicitly states on its site that you should not use it for business payments.